-Students in the fourth year and above are required to complete a self-evaluation at the end of each academic year.
+All students are required to complete a self-evaluation at the end of each academic year.
 This should document what they accomplished over the past year (including any accomplishments of which the department may not be aware, such as papers published or conference presentations).
 It should also list their research and academic goals for the next year, and share an assessment of their progress and expected timeline for degree completion.
-This self-evaluation should be prepared with the input of the advisor, and for this purpose students in the fourth year and above should meet with their advisors late in the spring term to discuss this.
+This self-evaluation should be prepared with the input of the advisor, and for this purpose students should meet with their advisors late in the spring term to discuss this; a draft should be sent to the advisor so they can make changes before sending to the DGS.
 This document will form the basis of the evaluation of the student at the end-of-year faculty meeting on the progress of later-stage students; advisors are also expected to take the lead in these annual evaluations.

 Letters of recommendation for students are to be completed and forwarded to the department office strictly within the timetable established by the placement coordinator.
 Given the accelerated schedule of many job applications, this is of the utmost importance.
 This applies both to advisors and to anyone else who has agreed to write a letter for a student in the department.
-Students too have a responsibility here: they should get in touch with those from whom they would like letters at least one month before the deadline (i.e., by around the middle of August).
+Students also have a responsibility here: they should get in touch with those from whom they would like letters at least one month before the deadline (i.e., by around the middle of August).